preciofishbone/OmniaDocsG2/blocks/power-app/index.rst

 App
 -----
-Add the Url to the app here.
+Add the URL to the app here.

 .. image:: power-app-settings-app.png

-When you have added the Url you will be able to set some colors.
+When you have added the URL you will be able to set some colors.

 Display
 --------